 This is not a typo.
 5 bedrooms were added without permits.

-The process for an executor selling a probate home in Santa Clara County starts with the attorney filing California probate forms for a petition for probate.
+The process for an executor selling a probate home in Santa Clara County or an administrator of an estate starts with the attorney filing California probate forms for a petition for probate.
 The process is administered by the Santa Clara County Superior Court, Probate Division.

 At the petition for probate hearing, the petitioner asks for authority from the court to administer the estate.
 The authority granted by the court depends upon if the person died with a Will, or Intestate without a Will, and if Full Authority is granted under the Independent Administration of Estates Act or IAEA.

 In the video below, Jennifer F. Scharre, probate and trust attorney discusses the advantages of administering a California probate estate with the power to sell real property without the court’s permission.
 This authority is granted under the Independent Administration of Estates Act.

 There are many things an executor needs to know about selling a probate home.
 The probate property sale procedure must be followed.
 Once the court grants authority to act on behalf of an estate and issues “Letters” the home can be listed with an experienced real estate agent.
 Some sales require court approval.
 Most probate home sales are sold without court approval.